Maximum lilkelihood estimation in the $\beta$-model: Acknowledgments

-In this appendix, we provide details on how to determine whether a given degree sequence belongs to the interior of the polytope of degree sequences $P_n$ and on how to compute the facial set corresponding to a degree sequence on the boundary of $P_n$.
-We will only deal with the polytope $P_n$, even though the arguments below are general and extend, for instance, to the Rasch model, the Bradley-Terry model and $p_1$ models.
+A previous version of this manuscript was completed while the second author was in residence at Institut Mittag-Leffler, for whose hospitality she is grateful.

-Below, we describe the procedure we used to compute the facial sets of $P_n$.
-The main difficulties with working directly with $P_n$ is that this polytope arises a Minkowksi sum and, even though the system of defining inequalities is given explicitly, its combinatorial complexity grows exponentially in $n$.
-Furthermore, we do not have available a set of vertices for $P_n$.
-Algorithms for obtaining the vertices of $P_n$, such as {\tt minksum} \citep[see][]{minksum}, are computationally expensive and require generating all the points $\{ \m{A} x , x \in \mathcal{G}_n\}$, where $|\mathcal{G}_n| = 2^{n \choose 2}$.
-In general, when $n$ is as small as $10$, this is not feasible.
+\begin{supplement} \stitle{Supplement to ``Maximum lilkelihood estimation in the $\beta$-model''} \slink[doi]{10.1214/12-AOS1078SUPP} \sdatatype{.pdf} \sfilename{aos1078\_supp.pdf} \sdescription{In the supplementary material we extend our analysis to other models for network data: the Rasch model, the $\beta$-model with no sampling constraints on the number of observed edges per dyad, the Bradley--Terry model and the $p_1$ model of \citet{HL81}.
+We also provide details on how to determine whether a given degree sequence belongs to the interior of the polytope of degree sequences $P_n$ and on how to compute the facial set corresponding to a degree sequence on the boundary of $P_n$.} \end{supplement}